Generation of Human Tumor Atlases

 NCI has announced several funding opportunities that align with the Cancer Moonshot.See Funding Opportunities

-Cancer development, progression, and metastasis require complex interactions within the local tumor microenvironment that are mediated by many factors.
-Although researchers have made progress in understanding these interactions and their role in cancer processes, there are currently major knowledge gaps about the complete multidimensional architecture of tumors.
-In particular, little is known about how the biological composition and interactions within a tumor change over time and in response to cancer treatments.
+Cancer development, growth (progression), and spread (metastasis) require complex interactions within the tumor microenvironment that are mediated by many factors.
+Although researchers have made progress in understanding these interactions and their role in cancer processes, a great deal is still unknown about the architecture of precancerous lesions and tumors.
+In particular, little is known about how the biology of and interactions within a tumor change over time and in response to cancer treatments.

-This recommendation focuses on the generation of human tumor atlases that describe the various cellular, structural, and molecular characteristics of human cancers over time.
-Tumor atlases aim to reveal processes that underlie malignancy by characterizing tumor ecosystems from a diverse population of cancer patients.
-Additionally, there is a need for tumor atlases that map multiple stages in cancer, ranging from precancerous lesions to advanced cancer metastasis.
+This recommendation focuses on generating human tumor atlases that describe the cellular, structural, and molecular characteristics of human cancers over time.
+Tumor atlases aim to reveal processes that cause malignancy by characterizing tumors and the tissues and cells around them from a diverse population of people with cancer.
+Additionally, there is a need for tumor atlases that map multiple stages in cancer progression, ranging from precancerous lesions to advanced cancer metastases.

-The ultimate goal of this recommendation is to enable predictive modeling of how cancers develop and respond to treatment in different populations, which will be used to advance the understanding of cancer biology and refine therapeutic choices for patients.
+The ultimate goal of this recommendation is to enable predictive modeling of how cancers develop and respond to treatment in different populations.
+This modeling will be used to advance the understanding of cancer biology and refine treatment choices for patients.

 NCI has awarded funding to the following research project that aligns with this recommendation's goal to generate human tumor atlases:

 Human Tumor Atlas Network (HTAN)

-Additionally, the atlases being created by the network describe important transitions during cancer, such as the transition of pre-malignant cancers to malignant tumors, the progression to metastatic cancer, the response to cancer treatment, and the development of resistance to treatment.
+Additionally, the atlases being created by the network describe important changes during cancer progression, such as the transition of pre-malignant tumors to malignant tumors, the progression to metastatic cancer, the response to cancer treatment, and the development of resistance to treatment.

 The HTAN Data Coordinating Center manages the data storage, sharing, and compilation of the atlases constructed by the network.
 Data and metadata that accompany the first HTAN atlases are available through the HTAN Data Portal, allowing the broader research community to use and integrate HTAN data with their own data and research.